-My current writing practice is to post approximately quarterly my current interpretations of the marketplace drifts – economics, politics, technology and demographics – to help CEOs of private companies produce new reflection and thinking for refreshing or reformulating their core offers, strategies, narratives and practices.
-I acknowledge the contributions of my network to my thinking, in particular Dr. Arthur Laffer.
+Here are my current interpretations of the marketplace drifts – economics, politics, technology and demographics – to help CEOs of private companies produce new reflection and thinking for refreshing and reformulating their core offers, strategies, narratives and practices.
+I acknowledge the contributions of my network to my thinking, particularly Dr. Arthur Laffer.

-The baby boomers are reaching age 65 at a rate of 10,000 per day.
-This large tranch of the US population, with most lacking sufficient savings and investments for financial autonomy, produces pressures through politicians to expend resources attempting to mitigate the lack of retirement savings.
-Ultimately as Milton Friedman taught, all government spending is taxation.
-We can anticipate continued pressure for increased government spending, an antigrowth force.
+I anticipate continued pressure for increased government spending, an antigrowth force.
 How we as a society will resolve these challenges remains to be seen.
-For those with time remaining in their careers this situation highlights the unavoidable requirement to learn the required knowledge to earn, save and invest enough for survival first, freedom second and finally living a good life.
+For those with time remaining in their careers this situation highlights the unavoidable requirement to earn, save and invest enough financial and pragmatic capital to survive, be free and live a good life.
 Regardless of what action our government takes, there are not enough resources to provide a satisfactory life to those who find themselves no longer able to participate in the marketplace.
 A reminder of the statistic above - currently 37% of the population of the US is not working (in the recorded economy - some may be in the underground economy).

 - What new offers, practices, narratives and strategies will increase the rate of growth of enterprise value in your firm?